 A medicinal product for human use may be authorized either by the European Commission through the centralized procedure or by national competent authorities through a mutual recognition, decentralized or national procedure.
+We have focused on the centralized procedure as we expect it to be the relevant procedure for our product candidates.

 The centralized procedure applies to a medicinal product for human use containing a new active substance which was not authorized in the E.U. for which the therapeutic indication is the treatment of any of the following diseases: acquired immune deficiency syndrome, cancer, neurodegenerative disorder, diabetes, auto-immune diseases and other immune dysfunctions, and viral diseases.
 In addition, the following product categories must also be centrally authorized: a medicinal product developed by means of recombinant DNA technology, controlled expression of genes coding for biologically active proteins in prokaryotes and eukaryotes including transformed mammalian cells and hybridoma and monoclonal antibody methods.
 A medicinal product that has been designated as an orphan medicinal product must also be evaluated through the centralized procedure.
-A medicinal product that is considered as constituting a significant therapeutic, scientific or technical innovation or its approval is in the interests of E.U. patients is also eligible for the optional centralized assessment.
-The centralized procedure requires applicants to submit an application for marketing authorization to the European Medicines Agency ("EMA") which is responsible for the coordinating the scientific assessment to be performed by its relevant advisory committees.
-Once a positive benefit/risk assessment is adopted by the EMA, the European Commission will issue a binding decision on granting the centralized marketing authorization which is valid throughout the Member States of the E.U. and the European Economic Area (Norway, Iceland and Liechtenstein).
+A medicinal product that is constituting a significant therapeutic, scientific or technical innovation or its approval is in the interests of E.U. patients is also eligible for the optional centralized assessment.
+The centralized procedure requires applicants to submit an application for marketing authorization to the European Medicines Agency ("EMA") which is responsible for the coordinating the scientific assessment to be performed by its relevant advisory committees, including the Committee for Medicinal Products for Human Use (CHMP).
+Once a positive opinion is adopted by the CHMP, the European Commission will issue a binding decision on granting the centralized marketing authorization which is valid throughout the Member States of the E.U. and the European Economic Area (Norway, Iceland and Liechtenstein).